nextstrain/ncov/narratives/ncov_draft.md

 * At the moment, most mutations that can be observed are singletons -- that is they are unique to individual genomes.
 Only sequences form two clusters from Guangdong share mutations -- we will explore in the following slides.

-Previous estimates of the rate at which mutations accumulate in Coronaviruses suggest a rate of about 1-3 changes per month.
-The sequence data available to date therefore points towards an common ancestor of the sampled cases between early November to early December 2019.
-While the sequences provide allow to make inferences about the age of the outbreak, they don't allow us to differentiate between multiple transmission from a homogeneous animal reservoir and a single animal-human transmission followed by spread among humans.
+Sequencing the genome of a large novel RNA virus in an evolving outbreak situation is challenging and not all differences observed in these sequences might represent actual mutations but could instead be due to sequencing errors.
+Insertions and deletions as well as differences at the ends of the genome are more likely to be errors and we therefore masked those for the purposes of this analysis.

 # [Potential within-family transmission I](https://nextstrain.org/ncov?d=tree&f_city=Shenzhen)

-Of the four isolates from Shenzhen (Southeastern China) we see three isolates which are genetically identical and share three mutations unique to those three samples.
-These three samples are [known to come from a single family](https://twitter.com/JingLu_LuJing/status/1220143773532880896) and likely represent human to human transmission.
+Of the four isolates from Shenzhen (Southeastern China) we see three isolates which are genetically identical and share three mutations unique to those three samples (you can hover over the branches to see which mutations are present on a given branch), These three samples are [known to come from a single family](https://twitter.com/JingLu_LuJing/status/1220143773532880896) and likely represent human to human transmission.

 The fourth sample does not seem to be related to the other three or to any other of the available sequences.